To access guidance on the application of asphalt click here.

 addition, the Highways Agency's Specification for Highway Works

 (published by The Stationery Office www.tso.co.uk)

 has also adopted these and other consequent changes (see www.highways.gov.uk

 for contact details for HA).
 General guidance on European Standards

 for aggregates for asphalt can be found here.

-As far as asphalt is concerned, the family of test methods (EN
+As far as asphalt is concerned, the ever-growing family of material test methods (EN

-12697 series) for asphalt have been published as well as the various
+12697 series) for asphalt were published ahead of the various

 to implement the whole package of standards and withdraw all conflicting